Former U.S. Sen. Jim DeMint endorses Kathy Landing in South Carolina's top House race

 "Knowing that one of Sen. DeMint’s most respected characteristics is his ability to assess situations before making a decision, I am incredibly humbled and honored that he has endorsed my candidacy," Landing said.

-DeMint garnered national acclaim from conservatives in 2010 when he lead efforts to try and ban congressional earmarks, which he held up as a symbol of out-of-control deficit spending.
+DeMint garnered national acclaim from conservatives in 2010 when he led efforts to try banning congressional earmarks, which he held up as a symbol of out-of-control deficit spending.

-He is currently the chairman of the Conservative Partnership Institute, a nonprofit group he founded in 2017 to strengthen the conservative presence in Washington.
+He is chairman of the Conservative Partnership Institute, a nonprofit group he founded in 2017 to strengthen the conservative presence in Washington.

-The endorsement in South Carolina's 1st Congressional District race shows a split emerging among GOP factions in the contest that national Republicans consider a must-win to regain their majority in the U.S. House.
+The endorsement in the 1st Congressional District race shows a split emerging among GOP factions in the contest that national Republicans consider a must-win to regain their majority in the U.S. House.

 Last month, House Minority Leader Kevin McCarthy endorsed Nancy Mace, a state lawmaker from Daniel Island, over the three other GOP candidates hoping to knock Cunningham out of Congress in November.